-According to a recent study, 34% of the general population experiences neck pain at some time in their life, of which 14% having symptoms lasting longer than six months.
+According to a recent study, 34% of the general population experiences neck pain at some time in their life.
+14% of this number have symptoms lasting longer than six months.

 In theory, applying a controlled pulling force on the spine causes a number of physiological effects:

-– It releases pressure on nerve roots and blood vessels
+– Thirdly, it releases pressure on nerve roots and blood vessels

-– Ligaments and paravertebral muscles of the neck region are being stretched
+– Fourthly, stretched ligaments and paravertebral muscles of the neck region

-– Effects of abnormalities of the cervical facet joints are reduced
+– Lastly, reduction in effects of abnormalities of the cervical facet joints

-These effects are believed to release muscle tension, nerve tension and increase blood circulation in the cervical region, which ultimately should result in decrease neck pain.
+In conclusion, a release of muscle tension, nerve tension, and increased blood circulation in the cervical region are expected.
+This would ultimately result in decrease neck pain.

-In a more recent study done by the Hong Kong Polytechnic University, intermittent cervical traction on 79 patients (aged between 20 to 70 years old) with chronic neck pain, was investigated.
-The patients were randomly assigned into two groups.
-For a period of six weeks, one group received cervical traction twice a week, adminsistered by a experienced senior physiotherapist.
-The second group recieved placebo-infra-red (heat therapy) treatment twice a week.
+The Hong Kong Polytechnic University investigated intermittent cervical traction on 79 patients with chronic neck pain in a more recent study.
+The patients were placed into two groups at random, and are aged between 20 to 70 years old.
+For a period of six weeks, one group received cervical traction twice a week, administered by an experienced senior physiotherapist.
+The second group received placebo-infra-red (heat therapy) treatment twice a week.

 From this study they concluded that there was no significant difference in disability, pain and range of motion between the group that received traction, and the group receiving the placebo infrared treatment.
 The researchers did state that there were several limitations to the study.

 Several other studies in the past have found similar findings that as a treatment method in soltaion, traction does not show significant improvements.
-Research supporting its benefits and use is somewhat flawed or inconclusive and therefore more methodological randomised control studies should be carried out.
+Research supporting its benefits and use is somewhat flawed or inconclusive.
+More methodological randomised control studies should thus be carried out.

 In order to maximize the benefit of treatment for patients with chronic neck pain, it is important for clinicians to consider giving a combined and individualized treatment to them instead, of intermittent cervical traction alone.
 Studies of late are generally leaning to a combined approach of exercise therapy, education, joint mobilisation and manipulations as being the most effective method of treating neck pain